 Not all of us have a home office or room for one, so get creative, even a small, well-kept desk in your bedroom or kitchen will do.
 I’m a huge proponent of natural light, so if you can set up your home office by a window – bonus points!
 If you are always taking calls, make sure there is a door you can close to block out any sounds or distractions.

 Create the home office you want.
 Couldn’t burn candles at your regular office?
 Burn the heck out of that scented candle now.
 Play your music.
 Bring in some air-filtering plants.
-Get more comfortable office chair, because you will need it, but watch out, they can get expensive!
+Get a more comfortable office chair, because you will need it, but watch out, they can get expensive!
 I recommend the Autonomous ErgoChair 2 – when I work from home, this is what I use.
 The ErgoChair 2 is completely customizable, comfortable, and good for your back, with a mid-tier price.
 Delivery times take forever, though, so be aware.
 Get knickknacks and thingamabobs that are personal to you – artwork, wall décor, pens and notepads, a rock garden, a clever throw pillow, a mousepad, whatever they may be.

 Need a little white noise with a touch of visual stimulation?
 Alexa has this great skill called Ambient Visions combining beautiful music and sounds with serene landscapes that’ll add a bit of calm and meditation to your day.
 The skill is free but can be upgraded for a small monthly fee.